-- 2. All school counselors will develop, in collaboration with the principal, an Annual School Counseling Plan (ASCP) in a format to be determined by the District. - a.
-The plan will support the School Improvement Plan and be based upon national school counseling standards. - b.
-The ASCP will ensure that every student is given an opportunity to participate in a face-to-face activity with a school counselor that involves the student in reviewing course selections and comparing those selections with requirements for career and/or postsecondary plans. - 3.
-High school counseling services will include: - a.
-Advisement to parents and students of the early and accelerated graduation options under F.S.
+- All schools shall ensure access to school counseling programs for all students through a standard striven school counseling program that is comprehensive in scope, developmental in nature, and focused on the academic, personal social, and career development needs of all students. - All school counselors will develop, and collaboration with the principal, and annual school counseling plan a SCP and format to be determined by the district. - The plan will support the school improvement plan and be based upon National School counseling standards. - b.
+The SBBC will ensure that every student is given an opportunity to participate in a face to face activity with the school counselor that involves the student in reviewing course selections and comparing those selections with requirements for career and or post secondary plans. - 3.
+High school Counseling services will include: - a. advertisement to parents and students of the early and accelerated graduation options under F.S.
 1003.4281 and F.S.
-1003.429 (F.S.
-1008.25). - b.
-An exit interview shall be conducted with any student who drops out of school. - 1) The interview shall be conducted to determine the student's decision to drop out of school and to what actions could be taken to keep the student in school. - 2) The student must be informed of opportunities to continue his or her education in a different environment, including, but not limited to, adult education and High School Equivalency Exam preparation. - 3) The student will complete a survey in the format prescribed by the Florida Department of Education to provide data on student reasons for terminating enrollment and actions taken by schools to keep students enrolled (F.S.
-1003.21(1)(2)(c)).
+1003.429 F.S.
+1008.25 - b. and exit interview shall be conducted with any student who drops out of school. - The interview shall be conducted to determine the student's decision to drop out of school and to what actions could be taken to keep the student in school. - ii.
+The student must be informed of opportunities to continue his or her education in a different environment, including, but not limited to, adult education and high school equivalency exam preparation. - iii.
+The student will complete a survey in the format prescribed by the Florida Department of education to provide data on student reasons for terminating enrollment and actions taken by schools to keep students enrolled F.S.
+1003.2112 C - I. Student Day - 1.
+A high school student day shall consist of a minimum of - a. high schools 360 minutes

-I. STUDENT DAY

-- 1. A high school student day shall consist of a minimum of:

-- a.
-High Schools 360 minutes

-- b.
-ESE Centers 360 minutes

-(Exceeds state requirements defined in F.S.
-1011.61)

-2. The IEP Committee may modify the length of the school day for an individual student with disabilities if there is documentation to support the decision.

-J. STATE REPORTING REQUIREMENTS (F.S.
-1008.25(8)(b)(1))

-The School Board will annually publish on the district website and in the local newspaper the following information on the prior school year:

-- 1. The provisions of this section relating to public school student progression and the District School Board's policies and procedures on student retention and promotion. - 2.
-By grade, the number and percentage of all students in grades 3 through 10 performing below proficiency on the statewide, standardized assessments. - 3.
-By grade, the number and percentage of all students retained in kindergarten through grade 10.

-- 4. Information on the total number of students who were promoted for good cause, by each category of good cause. - 5.
-Any revisions to the district School Board's policies and procedures on student retention and promotion from the prior year.
+- b. centers 360 minutes exceeds state requirements defined and F.S.
+1011.61. - 2.
+The IEP committee may modify the length of the school day for an individual student with disabilities if there's documentation to support decision. - J. State Reporting Requirements (F.S.
+1008.25(8)(b)(1)) - 1.
+The School Board well annually published on the district website and in the local newspaper the following information on the prior school year: - The provisions of this section relating to public school student progression and the district school board policies and procedures on student retention and promotion. - By grade, the number and percentage of all students in grades three through 10 performing below proficiency on the statewide, standardized assessments. - c.
+By grade, the number and percentage of all students retained in kindergarten through grades 10 - Information I'm a total number of students who were promoted for good cause, by each category of good cause. - e.
+Any revisions to the district school board policies and procedures on student retention and promotion from the prior year.

-V. DEFINITIONS
+V. Definitions